Generalized flux trajectories: New insights into partially coherent Airy beams: Introduction

 In order to investigate and explain the propagation properties of partially coherent beams, such as partially coherent Airy beams, here we present a generalized theoretical framework, which relies on the quantum concept of Bohmian trajectory, brought in to the partially coherent structured light field.
-This concept, which has already been considered in the study of in order to study the propagation properties of different types of coherent structured light beams\cite{sanz:ApplSci:2020,sanz:JOSAA:2022,sanz:PLA:2024,sanz:OE:2024}, relies on a novel definition of effective transverse velocity, formally grounded on a general representation of the cross-spectral density (CSD).
-This thus set up a direct analogy to its non-relativistic quantum partner in terms of the reduced density matrix\cite{sanz:EPJD:2007}.
+In quantum mechanics, these trajectories arise in a natural manner after integrating in time the velocity field resulting from the ratio between the quantum current density and the probability density, thus describing the transport of probability in the position representation \cite{bohm:PR:1952-1,sanz-bk-1}.
+In the same way, in paraxial optics, analogous trajectories arise for the transport of energy from the effective velocity that results from dividing the flux vector by the intensity distribution, although the parameterization is not in terms of time, but of the coordinate accounting for the propagation direction \cite{sanz-bk-1,sanz:JOSAA:2012,sanz:ApplSci:2020}.
+This concept, which has already been considered in the study of the propagation properties of different types of coherent structured light beams \cite{sanz:ApplSci:2020,sanz:JOSAA:2022,sanz:PLA:2024,sanz:OE:2024}, relies on a novel definition of effective transverse velocity, formally grounded on a general representation of the cross-spectral density (CSD).
+This thus set up a direct analogy to its non-relativistic quantum partner in terms of the reduced density matrix \cite{sanz:EPJD:2007}.
 Accordingly, the trajectories arising from the integration of the corresponding propagation equation of motion along the corresponding propagation coordinate describe how the beam energy distributes locally, along the transverse direction, as the beam moves forward.
 This novel methodology thus introduces a substantial change in the way to conceive and understand the propagation of partially coherent light, since it provides us with a synergistic combination of the usual analysis of terms of intensity distributions, on the one hand, with an alternative representation of the process based on the transverse energy flux.
 The spatial changes arising from the latter can then be visualized, at a local level, in terms of trajectories, or at a global level, in terms of the associated effective velocity field, which is a measure of local phase changes.